 How long does the treatment take?

 - Treatment time varies depending on the location of the tumor and the complexity of the treatment plan.
-Treatment times are generally between 30 minutes and 2 hours.
+Treatment times are between 30 minutes and 2 hours.

 How many treatments do I have to have?